A Guide for Reflection During Marriage Decision Making

 Similar to how God’s covenant with us is meant to be eternal, the marriage covenant is meant to endure as long as we have life.

-Matthew 19:4-6, “And he answered and said unto them, Have ye not read, that he which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
+Matt.
+19:4-6, “And he answered and said unto them, Have ye not read, that he which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.”

 Meditate on God’s covenant and the sanctity of vows. – Jeremiah 31:31-34, 32:38-41, Ecclesiastes 5:4-7

-Take a deeper look: Appendix C: An Example of Apostolic Christian Marriage Vows
+Take a Deeper Look: Appendix C: An Example of Apostolic Christian Marriage Vows

 2. I am ready and willing to “leave” my father and mother and “cleave” to a spouse.